-Areas identified as within 100 feet from both sides of the stream centerline with for drainage areas streams draining a basin of greater than one square mile, and 50 feet from both sides of any streams centerline that drain areas of one square mile or less.
-This also applies to the outer edges of water bodies.
+Areas within 100 feet, measured from both side s of the stream centerline, with drainage areas greater than one square mile, and 50 feet from both sides of any streams centerline that drain areas of one square mile or less.
+This also applies to the outer edges of water bodies identified as 100 feet from the stream centerline for streams draining a basin of greater than one square mile, and 50 feet from any streams that drain areas of one square mile or less.
 It also includes any areas identified as riparian through any Army Corps of Engineers Section 404 Permit Process.